Downloadable versions of the Bylaws:

 Section 5.1.
 Authority

-The Board of Directors of the Penn-Del AER Chapter shall consist of the five (5) Officers of the Chapter, one (1) elected member from each of the four (4) districts which make up the Penn-Del AER Chapter and which are defined in Article VIII of these bylaws and from eight (8) to twelve (12) Directors at Large who will be selected to represent the interest of those who provide education, independent living, employment, and rehabilitation services to individuals who are blind or visually impaired.
+The Board of Directors of the Penn-Del AER Chapter shall consist of a minimum of 17 and a maximum of 21 persons who are members of the Penn-Del Chapter including: five (5) Officers of the Chapter, one (1) elected member from each of the four (4) districts which make up the Penn-Del AER Chapter and which are defined in Article VIII of these bylaws and from eight (8) to twelve (12) Directors at Large who will be selected to represent the interest of those who provide education, independent living, employment, and rehabilitation services to individuals who are blind or visually impaired.

 Section 5.2.
 Directors